Singing The Past To Life

 The late Victorian songbook

-Now reaching back to the late Victorians, our repertoire has been enriched with some wonderful songs from the final years of Victoria’s reign, including The Boy I Love is Up in the Gallery (1885), Ask A P’liceman (1889), Daisy Bell (1892), A Bird in a Gilded Cage (1900), The Rose of Tralee, and Lily of Laguna (1898).
+Now reaching back to the late Victorians, our repertoire has been enriched with some wonderful songs from the final years of Victoria’s reign, including music-hall hits like The Boy I Love is Up in the Gallery (1885), Ask A P’liceman (1889), Lily of Laguna (1898), Daisy Bell (1892), as well as parlour songs like A Bird in a Gilded Cage (1900), The Rose of Tralee (c1850), and She Wandered Down the Mountain Side (1860).

 The Edwardian songbook and la Belle Époque

-With a repertoire of musical moods and popular songs all the way from the elegant drawing rooms of Downton Abbey to the rumbustious fun of the Music Hall, Radio Days will bring to life the social and cultural world of Edwardian England with such songs as I Do Like To be Beside the Seaside (1907), Down By The Old Mill Stream (1908), By The Light Of The Silvery Moon (1909), Let Me Call You Sweetheart (1910), and Moonlight Bay (1912).
+With a repertoire of musical moods and popular songs all the way from the elegant drawing rooms of Downton Abbey to the rumbustious fun of the Music Hall, with occasional forays into American vaudeville, Radio Days will bring to life the social and cultural world of Edwardian England with such songs as I Do Like To be Beside the Seaside (1907), Down By The Old Mill Stream (1908), By The Light Of The Silvery Moon (1909), Let Me Call You Sweetheart (1910), and Moonlight Bay (1912).

 Songs of the Great War.